 The retina consists of rods and cones.
 The rods are specialised to assist with night or low light vision while cones have a dual role: they perceive colour and enable fine detail vision.
 In terms of the cones, as ARMD tends to lead to a loss in their numbers and their functionality, fine detail tasks such as handicrafts and reading become affected.
 Interestingly, among those living with advanced ARMD, almost 75% of their phantom images were coloured.
 Many tend to 'see' in a dominant colour (eg. purple) or in a limited colour range.

 CBS risk applies to both the 'dry' and 'wet' forms of ARMD although as the wet form can affect vision far more dramatically, it represents a more acute risk.

-The 'dry' form of macular degeneration is the most common type of ARMD.
-It is a more slow moving form such that deterioration of the macular tends to be gradual.
-Often CBS symptoms appear weeks, months and even years after the initial ARMD diagnosis.
+The 'dry' form of macular degeneration is known as age-related macular degeneration (ARMD).
+It is a more slow moving form such that deterioration of the macula tends to be gradual.
+CBS symptoms can appear weeks, months and even years after the initial ARMD diagnosis.

-There are two major treatments for the wet form of ARMD which aim to inhibit the growth of new blood vessels.
-One is called Avastin and the other Lucentis.
+There are several treatments for the wet form of macular degeneration, which aim to inhibit the growth of new blood vessels.
+These include medications called Avastin, Lucentis and Eylea.